anzhelapoghosyan/Group-Project/README.md

 To execute the program, run the MainFrame class.

-References
+References:
 OpenAI.
 (2025, May).
 ChatGPT response to a user prompt about Java Schedule Maker GUI [Large language model]. https://chatgpt.com/share/681e5546-d57c-800b-98b6-162a5ad37c43

+Our team:
-Our team: Anzhela Poghosyan, Edita Khasapetyan, Maria Dallakyan
+Anzhela Poghosyan, Edita Khasapetyan, Maria Dallakyan